wu87988622/ohara/docs/src/rest/rest-files.rst

 Ohara encourages user to write custom application if the official applications can satisfy requirements for your use case.
 Jar APIs is a useful entry of putting your jar on ohara and then start related services with it.
-For example, :ref:`Worker APIs <rest-worker-create>` accept a **jars** element which can carry the jar name pointing to a existent jar in ohara.
+For example, :ref:`Worker APIs <rest-workers-create>` accept a **jars** element which can carry the jar name pointing to a existent jar in ohara.
 The worker cluster will load all connectors of the input jar, and then you are able